rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/design-guidelines.md

 ### Message actions

-To allow users to interact with bots messages, utilize message actions.
+To allow users to interact with bot messages, utilize message actions.
 Refer to [the message actions React example](/patternfly-ai/chatbot/messages#message-actions) for an interactive visual.

 The following actions can be used for some of the most common interactions: